jironghuang/jirong-blog/content/post/How I find country pairs for mean reversion strategy.md

 ```
 ### Step 2

-- Next, I filter out pairs with sharpe ratio >1 in both training and testing periods.
+- Next, I select pairs with sharpe ratio >1 in both training and testing periods.
 - And also those pairs with long half-life i.e. long duration before it reverts to its mean path.

 ### Step 3